lgfrbcsgo/wot-battle-results-server/README.md

 -   Replays the battle results of the current gaming session to the client.
-    Optionally, a timestamp can be specified by `after` to only replay battle results after the given timestamp.
+    - `after`: optional timestamp to only replay battle results after the given timestamp.
+Can be omitted.
     ```json
     {
       "messageType": "REPLAY",